hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 what error? your `alert` when closed resumes evaluation in the console

 [15:48:17](#167371129748XACSB:gitter.im) <luce80>:
-í ½í¸‰ which console?
+ğŸ˜‰ which console?
 I was not started from console...or did I ?

 [15:48:36](#167371131649WcKoI:gitter.im) <hiiamboris (NOT THIS ONE)>: then it normally quits

 [15:49:28](#167371136850vbxSJ:gitter.im) <luce80>:
-And quits also the console if I was started from it and that is quite annoying í ½í¸‰
+And quits also the console if I was started from it and that is quite annoying ğŸ˜‰

 [15:49:46](#167371138651xBkSJ:gitter.im) <hiiamboris (NOT THIS ONE)>: no, try `alert "abc"` in console